Crémant On

 Crémant d' Alsace Brut Rosé Blend

 The ripe openness, omg.
 Plug in florals n red fruits, and exceptional balance.
 It is the brightness and lightness with the just amount of oomph—you’d maybe imagine this was a Champagne or at least…well, a really great crémant.
 The high acid.
 The ruddiest red fruit.
 The earth and stones the sneak of citrus sneaking in.
 But mainly the balance of fruit and rock, youth and wisdom.
-You go, you almost Champagne. — 4 months ago
+You go, you almost Champagne. — a year ago

 barak heller, Tom and 5 others liked this